DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 DXC Smart Business Form Email Manager for Microsoft Dynamics 365 Finance and Operations (Smart Send) makes use of the existing email configuration influenced by a combination of administrator configuration, user configuration, and user choices.

 The article ⁠[Configure and send email](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/organization-administration/configure-email) by Microsoft is divided into sections for administrators and users to make it easy to find relevant information, including setup for SMTP.
-The behavior of the email subsystem is influenced by a combination of administrator configuration, user configuration, and user choices.
+The behaviour of the email subsystem is influenced by a combination of administrator configuration, user configuration, and user choices.

 Note: DXC does not collect or store any usage information, or telemetry against any other installed system or ISV module from DXC Smart Business Form Email Manager for Microsoft Dynamics 365 Finance and Operations (Smart Send)